cjber/overture-uk/README.md

 Different geographic extents may be specified to retrieve data for different regions.

-## Replicate UK results
+## Reproduce results

 It is highly recommended to use a virtual environment to reproduce these results locally.

+1. Unzip the main file `overture-uk.zip` and enter the directory `cd overture_cleaning`.

+2. Ensure the python version is `>=3.11` (I recommend using `pyenv`).

+2. `pip install -f requirements.txt` or equivalent; e.g. This projects uses `pdm` so `pdm install` will work.

+3. Run `dvc init` (if `.dvc` is missing)

+### Replicate UK results

-Note that full replication of this dataset requires the following files:
+ Note that full replication of this dataset requires the following files that cannot be reditributed:

 ```bash
 "~/data/OA_2021_BGC.gpkg": Output Areas for 2021